SoftwareAG/c8y-docs/src/render/guides/http/hello-microservice-python/developing-the-hello-world.html.md

     if __name__ == '__main__':
         app.run(host='0.0.0.0', port=80, debug=True)

-The application is configured to run on port 80 (which is required for the microservice), and exposes 2 endpoints: "/health" and "/hello".
+The application is configured to run on port 80 (which is required for the microservice), and exposes two endpoints: "/health" and "/hello".
-Endpoint "/hello" reads few standard variables provided into environment by platform during microservice installation and returns their values as JSON.
+The endpoint "/hello" reads some standard variables provided to the environment by the platform during the microservice installation and returns their values as JSON.

-### Create Dockerfile
+### Creating the Dockerfile

-To enable building docker image with our application, you need to create the "Dockerfile".
-For this example it should be in the same directory as "application.py" script.
+To be able to build a docker image with our application, you need to create the "Dockerfile".
+For this example it should be in the same directory as the "application.py" script.

     FROM python:alpine3.6